dunnock/react-sigma/README.md

 It makes easy to publish networks on Web pages, and allows developers to integrate network exploration in rich Web applications.
-Library is using JSX for graph configuration, including asynchronous graph loading, so no callback is needed.
-It's including ES modules supports, so resulting code should consist only of sigma functionality that you explicitly import.
+Use JSX for graph configuration, including asynchronous graph loading, so no callback is needed.
+Library is split by components, so even with webpack1 you still can import specific components you need.
 Easy to extend with additional components.

 ## Table of Contents